MacGH23/BatteryScript_ABCDs/README.md

 `./ShowBS.sh`<br/>

 **Credits:<br/>**
+Thanks to:<br/>
-Thanks to https://github.com/reserve85/HoymilesZeroExport where I take the code for the http meter request
+https://github.com/reserve85/HoymilesZeroExport where I take the code for the http meter request<br/>
+https://github.com/fah/jk-bms for the jkbms script